 Common mistakes can be made when preparing a claim for court, especially when it comes to the exhaustion process.
 Many administrative reviews can be very picky with regulatory requirements and can, for example, return (not deny) an appeal for failure to use the correct form.
 In addition to following all of the administrative requirements, it's important to also:

-Speak With An Attorney For a Free Case Review About Your Rights In Prison
+Speak With An Attorney About Your Prison Rights

 Prisoners have fewer rights and protections under the law, but the Constitution still applies within prison walls.
 The PLRA definitely puts extra hurdles in place for prisoners, but there are ways that you can use them to your advantage.
-If you are looking for representation based on a complaint for mistreatment, you may want to seek a free initial review of your case with an attorney specializing in criminal law.
+If you are looking for representation based on a complaint for mistreatment, then you'll want to contact a defense attorney as soon as possible.